 dot painted on top.

-They can be found at Mouse.com, and I found a large surplus pack at
+They can be found at Mouser.com, and I happened to find a large surplus pack at

 This is the